World Suicide Prevention Day - 10 September, 2016

 Initiatives which actively educate and involve people are likely to be most effective in helping people learn new information about suicide and suicide prevention.
 Examples of activities which can support World Suicide Prevention Day include:

 - Launching new initiatives, policies and strategies on World Suicide Prevention Day, September 10th.

-- Learning about Reaching out and Saving Lives, suicide prevention and mental health from materials found in IASP’s Web resource directory goo.gl/SVbJYy
+- Learning about connecting, communicating, caring and suicide prevention and mental health from materials found in IASP's Web resource directory goo.gl/ok8R6m

-- Using the WSPD Press Preparation Package that offers media guides in the planning of an event or activity. goo.gl/UfqZmt
+- Using the WSPD Press Preparation Package that offers media guides in the planning of an event or activity. goo.gl/aUqQfq

 - Holding conferences, open days, educational seminars or public lectures and panels